 What were the predictions before the announcement?

-Before the new price cap was announced, industry analyst Cornwall Insight had already published its prediction, a rise of around 1%.
+Before the new price cap was announced, industry analyst Cornwall Insight had already published its prediction of a rise of around 1%.
 This would see the average energy bill for households go from £1,717 a year to £1,736, a rise of £19 or around £1.58 a month, which is a 10% rise from the October energy price cap.
-Experts had originally predicted energy prices would fall in January, but now expect them to continue to trend upwards.
+Earlier in 2024, experts predicted energy prices would fall in January, but now expect them to continue to trend upwards for the first half of 2025.

 How can I protect myself from price cap hikes?